 - Jungle Party Hostel: Great place to meet a variety of people and sip a drink in a hammock or swing.

-8. For The Meaningful Placements
+8. Meaningful Volunteering

-9. To Experience The Vibrant Culture
+9. The Vibrant Culture

 I was lucky enough to be in Guatemala on November 1 for “All Saints Day” or “Dia de Todos Las Santos”.
 This holiday is celebrated with a kite festival during the day, visiting graves sites and processions in the street in the evening.
-The giant kites are made out of bamboo and tissue paper that take many months to make.
+The giant kites are made out of bamboo and tissue paper and take many months to make.
 It was a pleasure to be a part of this wonderful celebration and is an amazing way to honor their lost loved ones.

-10. To Find A Home-away-from-home
+10. Find A Home away from home

-Final Words Of Advice For Volunteering In Guatemala
+Final Advice For Volunteering In Guatemala

-This amazing trip will forever be in my memory and very close to my heart.
+This amazing trip will forever be very close to my heart.
 I did miss hot showers and my comfortable bed but I would give it up again in a heartbeat.
 Not only did this experience help me open my eyes and my heart to the wonderful world and people around me, it helped me discover that I am brave enough to take on any challenge and can travel the world on my own.

-I cannot wait for my next adventure with IVHQ.
-Not only is IVHQ extremely organized on all aspects before you leave on your trip, but one of the best parts of volunteering thru IVHQ is that once you are in your country you are instantly part of both local and international travel community.
+I cannot wait for my next volunteer adventure with IVHQ.
+Not only is IVHQ extremely organized on all aspects before you leave on your trip, but one of the best parts of volunteering through IVHQ is that once you are in your country you are instantly part of both local and international travel community.
 The local community was my lifeline and helped me truly experience Guatemala.
 From the instant friends I gained from the other travelers, to the safety and support offered by the local staff.
 Oh, and the wisdom, tips and tricks shared amongst travelers and locals was extremely valuable.